Search-optimized content preview

 How long do refinished hardwood floors take to fully cure?

-Most finishes allow light traffic in 24 to 72 hours, but full cure can continue for several weeks depending on product type and indoor conditions.
+Most finishes allow light traffic in 24 to 72 hours, but full cure can continue for several weeks depending on product type, ventilation, temperature, and indoor humidity.

 When can rugs go back on hardwood floors?

 Usually after 3 to 4 weeks, depending on the finish.
-Ask your installer for product-specific guidance.
+Ask your installer for product-specific guidance, and avoid rubber-backed rugs that can trap moisture or affect sheen.

 Can I use regular floor cleaner on hardwood?